A Theory of Auditability for Allocation Mechanisms: Priority-Based Allocation

-In the following theorem, we fully characterize problems where a given DA-representable mechanism has an auditability index of two, as well as all DA-representable mechanisms with a worst-case auditability index of two.
+In the following theorem, we fully characterize all problems where a given DA-representable mechanism has an auditability index of two.
+We also fully characterize all DA-representable mechanisms with a worst-case auditability index of two.
+Our results reveal a close connection between maximal auditibility of DA-representable mechanisms and uniqueness of (desirable) stable allocations in the modified problems.